denismm/mazebook/README.md

 ## maze algorithms

 * `-a', `--algorithm`: maze algorithm to use.
 Not all algorithms are available for all grids.
+The default is backtrack, which gives good-looking mazes without taking too long and works on all grids.
+Details on these algorithms are not hard to find online, or they are documented in the book.
   - aldous_broder
   - wilson
   - hunt_kill